berndab/r_data_analysis/README.md

 The coil PSI data for the three different coil production lots were compared using the two-sample t-test.
 The two-sample t-test for lot 1 and lot 2 had a p-value of 0.6283 which was not sufficient to reject the null hypothesis that that there is no statistical difference between the two observed sample means.
 However, the two sample t-test for lot 1 and lot 3 had a p-value of 0.04218 which is significant enough to reject the null hypothesis and accept the alterative hypothesis that there is a statistical difference between the two observed sample means.
 Also, the two-sample t-test for lot 2 and lot 3 returned a p-value of 0.03584 which is also significant to accept the alternative hypothesis that there is a statistical difference between the two sample means.
 This indicates that there is a statistical difference between mean of lot 3 and means of lot 1 and 2.

-## Suspension Coil PSI Lot PSI Variation Analysis
+## Suspension Coil PSI Lot Variation Analysis

 #### Data